Name Change Affidavit

 New York Civil Rights Law 60-65 provides for waiver of the publication requirement when the petitioner demonstrates safety concerns such as domestic violence or stalking.

-After the court grants the name change, Form DS-60 must be submitted to the State Department to update a U.S. passport, and the Social Security Administration must be notified to update the Social Security record.
+After the court grants the name change, Social Security Administration records must be updated, and Form DS-60 must be submitted to the State Department to update a U.S. passport.

 Common Name Change Affidavit Mistakes to Avoid